Sunil-tagore/Hotel-Booking-/README.md

 # Hotel-Booking-
-Predicting whether a Hotel is Booked Successfully or not
+Predicting whether a Hotel Booking is Canceled or not